Skip to content

 Why STEM Start?

 College is an experience characterized by change and challenges.
-First-generation college students have a higher rate of dropping out after their first year than those who are not first-generation.
+First-generation and/or Pell-eligible college students have a higher rate of dropping out after their first year.
 A strong support system and solid academic foundation can make a difference in your success.
-Clemson University has developed a program to help ensure success for new STEM students who are the first in their family to attend college.
+Clemson University has developed a program to help ensure success for these new STEM students.

 Students in the lab